 (You can skip ahead to the bottom line here.)

 In England, there is a pyramid of leagues with hundreds of clubs.
 The top four leagues contain 92 fully professional outfits; these four are the Premier League plus the three levels of the English Football League: The Championship, League One, and League Two.
 Below all of this lies a level of chaos and obscurity that I have barely begun to understand, despite attending more than 100 soccer games around the country.

 Obviously, each club competes in its league, as well as for promotion to the upper league, and to avoid relegation to the lower (here is how all that works).
 Some of the top clubs also compete in European competitions, but we’ll leave that alone for a second.
 Ditto for the World Cup and other international competitions; we’re just talking about English clubs here.

 In addition to the league campaign, clubs also compete in cup tournaments.
 You know how American teams compete in bowl games?
 Well, the English compete in cup tournaments, known just as cups, and there are two of them that matter here: The FA Cup and the League Cup.

 The FA Cup involves pretty much everybody in the country — the 2020-21 version, the 140th go-round, involves 737 clubs! — but the League Cup is only for the 92 professional clubs in the English Football League and the Premier League.

 How Does the League Cup Work?

 So, the bottom line: the League Cup is a tournament, that goes on during the season, for the 92 fully professional English soccer clubs in the Football League and the Premier League.
-It usually starts in August and ends around the first of March, but in this year’s edition it is moving rapidly through the first several rounds in September.
+It usually starts in August and ends around the first of March, but in this year’s edition it moved rapidly through the first several rounds in September.
 (Here is the full 2020-21 EFL Cup Schedule.)

 There is no bracket, and no seedings.
 Basically, everybody goes into a pot, and names get pulled out at random: home team first, away team second.
 There are, of course, some exceptions: